 • A certified dealer provides unmatched expertise: Using a certified technician ensures your generator is serviced with genuine parts by a factory-trained expert, which protects your warranty and gives you access to priority service.

-Why Is a Generac Maintenance Plan So Important?
+Is a Generac Maintenance Plan Really Worth It?

 Think of your Generac generator as your home’s power insurance policy.
 It’s there to protect you, your family, and your property when the grid goes down.
 But just like any major piece of equipment, it needs regular care to do its job effectively.
 A maintenance plan isn’t just another expense; it’s a proactive strategy to ensure your generator is ready to perform the moment you need it.